Last Updated on September 1, 2019 by Charles “Mack” Barnes

-We asked Oklahoma Real Estate Photographer Mike Booth to provide us with tips he thinks someone can do to make their home stand out for pictures!
+Oklahoma Real Estate Photographer Mike Booth provides us with tips you can do to make your home stand out for real estate photography.

 How to Prepare Your Home for Real Estate Photography